zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/intro.md

 # Setup

+## Why use the Adaptive RPC Load Balancer?

+There's many, but the top one?
+People are sick of hitting 429 rate limiting and 5xx errors.
+Using two endpoints that support 100 req/s, now gives you 200 req/s instead, just by aggregating endpoints together through the load balancer.

 ## Free Mempool Access During Beta

 During beta testing we're offering unlimited free access to our mempool service at a level which is comparable to: